CS-433/ml-project-1-no_cs_members/README.md

 4. logistic regression + normalized smart + w0
 5. logistic regression + normalized smart + w0 + high correlation features removed
 6.
+---
 ### `seven_methods.py`

 This file allows to calculate the accuracy for seven methods of regression and classification coded for this project.
+---
 ### `boxplotloop.py`

 This file allows to calculate the accuracy for each method on random train sets, in order to build their box plot.
+---
+### `helpers.py`

+Helper functions used to load the data and create the csv submission

+---
 ## Authors

 * Mathilde Morelli